 In February 2016, we issued \$600 million aggregate principal amount of the 2021 Notes and \$400 million aggregate principal amount of the 2026 Notes.
-We used the net proceeds of \$989 million for general corporate purposes, including the payment of amounts due upon conversion of our Convertible Notes and the repurchase of our common stock, including under the \$500 million stock repurchase program approved in February 2016 and completed in March 2016.
+We used the net proceeds of \$989 million for general corporate purposes, including the payment of our formerly outstanding convertible notes and repurchases of our common stock.
 The effective interest rate is 3.94% for the 2021 Notes and 4.97% for the 2026 Notes.
 Interest is payable semiannually in arrears, on March 1 and September 1 of each year.
-See Note 10 - Financing Arrangements to the Consolidated Financial Statements in this Form 10-K as it relates to our Senior Notes, which is incorporated by reference into this Item 7.
+See Note 11 - Financing Arrangements to the Consolidated Financial Statements in this Form 10-K as it relates to our Senior Notes, which is incorporated by reference into this Item 7.